bupt-ai-cz/SwinSF/README.md

 - **spike-X4K**: A simulated dataset created for this project, with ground truth, 1000x1000 pixels.
 - **spike-classA**: A dataset captured by a spike camera from the Peking University team, 250x400 pixels, without ground truth.

+Please note that the reds and classA datasets are not created by our team, so please contact the original authors to download them.

 ## Training

 To train the SwinSF model on the reds dataset, use the following command: